erics118/skhd/README.md

 ~            = application is unbound and keypress is forwarded per usual, when specified in a <proc_map>

-%            = after executing the command, the mode is switched to the specified mode
+%            = after executing the command, switch to the specified mode (or the default if none is specified)
 ```

 A mode is declared according to the following rules: